9oelM/9oelM.github.io/content/blog/2021-03-13-complete-end-to-end-guide-for-developing-dockerized-lambda-with-nodejs-terraform-and-SAM-cli/index.md

 And, what SAM CLI?
 Terraform cannot replace SAM CLI and vice versa.
 SAM cli is useful in developing local lambdas because it automatically configures endpoints for each lambda and greatly removes barriers to the initial setup.
 Since lambda functions are 'special' in the way that they only get 'booted up and called' when they are invoked (unlike EC2 or Fargate), just writing a plain `.ts` file and `ts-node my-lambda.ts` would not make it work.
 Of course there are many other solutions to this matter (such as `sls`) but in this guide I will just use SAM CLI.
 But for many reasons SAM makes me want to use other better solutions if any...
 The reason follows right below.

 _Disclaimer for the people who are looking for how to 'hot-reload' Dockerfile for typescript or javascript based lambda_: it won't work smoothly as of now.
 The best bet is to use `nodemon` to watch a certain directory to trigger `sam build` every single time, and in another shell launch `sam local start-api`.
 It works as expected, but the current problem I see from here is that every single time it `sam build`s, it would make another Docker image and another and so on, so there will be many useless dangling images stacked up in your drive, which you will need to delete manually because SAM CLI does not support passing in a argument that's equivalent to `docker run --rm`.
 Anyways that's the story, so this is the reason I might want to try some other solutions.
 [More on this on the relevant issue on Github](https://github.com/aws/aws-sam-cli/issues/921).
+Please let me know if any of you had a good experience with `sls` because I haven't used it much yet.

 Ok.
 Now let's write some code.